Naturality and mapping class groups in Heegaard Floer homology: Introduction

 Ozsv\'ath and Szab\'o~\cite{OS04:HolomorphicDisks,OS04:HolDiskProperties} showed that the \emph{isomorphism class} of $\HF(Y)$ is an invariant of the 3-manifold $Y$.
 The statement in Theorem~\ref{thm:invt-hf} is stronger, in that it says that $\HF(Y,p)$ is actually a well-defined group, not just an isomorphism class of groups.
-The first step towards naturality was made by Ozsv\'ath and Szab\'o~\cite[Theorem~2.1]{OS06:HolDiskFour}, who constructed maps $\Psi$ between $HF(\S,\alphas,\betas)$ and $HF(\S,\alphas',\betas')$ for a fixed Heegaard surface $\S$ and equivalent ``abstract'' diagrams $(\S,\alphas,\betas)$ and $(\S,\alphas',\betas')$.
+The first step towards naturality was made by Ozsv\'ath and Szab\'o~\cite[Theorem~2.1]{OS06:HolDiskFour}, who constructed maps $\Psi$ between $\HF(\S,\alphas,\betas)$ and $\HF(\S,\alphas',\betas')$ for a fixed Heegaard surface $\S$ and equivalent ``abstract'' diagrams $(\S,\alphas,\betas)$ and $(\S,\alphas',\betas')$.
+The maps $\Psi$ are isomorphisms, and they satisfy conditions~\eqref{item:id} and~\eqref{item:trans} of Definition~\ref{def:transitive-system}.
 Furthermore, they also defined maps for stabilizations.

-In the present paper, we explain how to canonically compare invariants of diagrams with different embeddings in Y. We also prove that the maps $\Psi$ are isomorphisms and they satisfy conditions~\eqref{item:id} and~\eqref{item:trans} of Definition~\ref{def:transitive-system}.
-As it turns out, the additional checks are the following: One has to show that the isomorphisms $\Psi$ are indeed canonical in the sense explained above, prove $\HF$ has no monodromy around the simple handleswap loop of Figure~\ref{fig:handleswap}, and show that the map on $\HF$ induced by a diffeomorphism $d \colon (\S,\alphas,\betas) \to (\S,\alphas',\betas')$ isotopic to $\text{Id}_\S$ agrees with the canonical isomorphism $\Psi$.
+In the present paper, we explain how to canonically compare invariants of diagrams with different embeddings in Y. As it turns out, the additional checks are the following: One has to prove that $\HF$ has no monodromy around the simple handleswap loop of Figure~\ref{fig:handleswap}, and show that the map on $\HF$ induced by a diffeomorphism $d \colon (\S,\alphas,\betas) \to (\S,\alphas',\betas')$ isotopic to $\text{Id}_\S$ agrees with the canonical isomorphism $\Psi$.

 One surprise in Theorem~\ref{thm:invt-hf} is the appearance of the basepoint.
-Indeed, we believe that Theorem~\ref{thm:invt-hf} is false for $\HFa$ without the basepoint.
 To make this precise, we look at the mapping class group.